-Port Fourchon is a multi-use coastal port that functions primarily as a land base for multiple offshore oil & gas support service companies.
+Port Fourchon is a multi-use coastal port that functions primarily as a land base for multiple offshore energy support service companies.

 A port unlike any other, Port Fourchon is filled not with traditional cargo but with a multitude of individually leased and independently run specialized docks and service facilities.